realBjornRoden/cognition/README.md

 ```

 ### Detect text in a local image
-Pprovide image data to the Vision API by specifying the URI path to the image, or by sending the image data as [base64-encoded text](https://cloud.google.com/vision/docs/base64).
+Provide image data to the Vision API by specifying the URI path to the image, or by sending the image data as [base64-encoded text](https://cloud.google.com/vision/docs/base64).

 * Check which is the current project
 ```